huyha63/result-count-pubmed-queries/README.md

 **What to do before starting**

 1) Input the chEMBL-IDs to be queried into the sample_input_file.csv located in the input_data folder of the result-count-pubmed-queries directory
-2) specify the disease of interest in line 81 as a string
+2) Specify the disease of interest in line 81 as a string
-3) specify the disease that will be used as a comparator to the disease of interest in line 82 as a string
+3) Specify the disease that will be used as a comparator to the disease of interest in line 82 as a string

 **How to run**

-1) go to result-count-pubmed-queries directory and run in the terminal: python3 scraping_pubmed_script.py
+1) Go to result-count-pubmed-queries directory and run in the terminal: python3 scraping_pubmed_script.py

 **Exact format of input data**